Vellitor

 Vellitor is a genus of marine ray-finned fishes belonging to the family Cottidae, the typical sculpins.
 These fishes are found in seawedd beds in the northwestern Pacific Ocean.

 Taxonomy

 Vellitor was first proposed as a genus in 1904 by the American ichthyologists David Starr Jordan and Edwin Chapin Starks with Podabrus centropomus, which had been described by Sir John Richardson in 1848 from Quelpart in the Korea Strait, as its type species.
-Richardson's name, Podabrus was an unavailable as a name under the ICZN as it was preoccuppied by a mammal genus, the Sminthopsis proposed by John Gould in 1845 and by a beetle genus proposed by John O. Westwood in 1838, so Jordan and Starks' name is a replacement.
-In 1983 a second sepcies was described, differing in the number of pectoral fin rays.
+Richardson's name, Podabrus was an unavailable as a name under the ICZN as it was preoccupied by a mammal genus, the Sminthopsis proposed by John Gould in 1845 and by a beetle genus proposed by John O. Westwood in 1838, so Jordan and Starks' name is a replacement.
+In 1983 a second species was described, differing in the number of pectoral fin rays.
 The 5th edition of Fishes of the World classifies the genus Triglops within the subfamily Cottinae of the family Cottidae, however, other authors classify the genus within the subfamily Psychrolutinae of the family Psychrolutidae.